-Mr Nicholas Mather and Mr Roland Sleeman are Directors of Armour Energy Ltd. Armour Energy Ltd is party to an agreement with Lakes Blue Energy NL as described in the tenement table detailed in the shareholder information section.
+Mr Nicholas Mather is a Director of Armour Energy Ltd. Armour Energy Ltd is party to an agreement with Lakes Blue Energy NL as described in the tenement table detailed in the shareholder information section.

 Mr Nicholas Mather's remuneration is settled via an entity that is controlled by Mr Mather called Samuel Capital Pty Ltd.